Supporting Faculty advance CUE's mission and interdisciplinary programming through their teaching and research in many other departments and programs.

 Dr. Howell is particularly interested in courses dealing with global Christianity, culture theory and inequality as well as anthropology and popular culture, and strives to incorporate such issues into his courses.
 Dr. Howell and his wife Marissa Sabio reside in Wheaton with their three children and are active church members.
 Some of Dr. Howell's hobbies include scuba diving, tennis and piano.

 Karen Johnson teaches American Cities and Suburbs.
-She is completing her book manuscript on interracial Catholic activism in Chicago's civil rights movement.
+She completed her book manuscript on interracial Catholic activism in Chicago's civil rights movement.
 She has published in Religion and American Culture and Christians and the Color Line: Race and Religion after Divided by Faith (Oxford, 2013), and writes for the Religion in American History blog.
-Johnson served as a site director for Inter-Varsity's Chicago Urban Project, and lived, worshipped, and ministered in an inner-city context for six years.
+Johnson served as a site director for InterVarsity's Chicago Urban Project, as well as lived, worshipped, and ministered in an inner-city context for six years.

 Chris Keil's scholarly expertise lies in pollution exposure assessment.
 He has been involved in projects assessing air, water and noise pollution in urban areas such as Chicago, Toledo, Ohio and Addis Ababa, Ethiopia.